KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 - _Is the final solution significant enough to have solved the problem?_

 TODO:
+- Justification is made as to whether the final model and solution is significant enough to have adequately solved the problem.
 - compare final model to benchmark using statistical analysis (here: accuracy score): siehe Tabelle unten.
 - does final solution solve problem?
-Ja, mit einer Accuracy von über 99%
-- sogar besser als Ergebnis in [3], vielleicht weil mehr Daten zur Verfügung stehen als in [3]?
+Ja, mit einer Accuracy von über 99%. sogar besser als Ergebnis in [3], vielleicht weil mehr Daten zur Verfügung stehen als in [3]?
 (In [3]: seven males and seven females = 14 persons, hier: ten males and seven females = 17 persons)

 Model                                                                             | Accuracy on test data
 ----------------------------------------------------------------------------------|----------------------